 Diagnosis is achieved by visual inspection and retrieval of adult worms in the eye of infected hosts.
 First-stage larvae of the parasite may also be found in ocular secretions.

-Mechanical removal of the worms by flushing saline solution in the affected eyes is usually successful.
+Mechanical removal of the worms by flushing saline solution in the affected eye is usually successful.
+Other treatments involve off-label use of anthelmintics.
 A single application of topical imidacloprid plus moxidectin (2.5 mg/kg) killed worms within 7 days of application.
-Two oral doses of milbemycin oxime (0.5 mg/kg) administered, one week apart reached 100% efficacy 28 days following treatment.
-Alternatively a single dose of 200 µg/kg oral ivermectin achieved 100% efficacy 25 days following off-label administration.
+Two oral doses of milbemycin oxime (0.5 mg/kg) administered one week apart reached 100% efficacy 28 days following treatment.
+Alternatively, a single dose of 200 µg/kg oral ivermectin achieved 100% efficacy in 25 days.

 Control of T. callipaeda infections in dogs may be achieved by avoiding wooded environments inhabited by Phortica variegata and by treating infected animals.